+Statistics.
+Department of Statistics - Texas A&M University.
+Mathematica Solution for Statistics.
+Chaîne de khanacademy.
+Cross Validation.
 Next: Blackbox Model SelectionUp: Autonomous Modeling Previous: Judging Model Quality by Cross validation is a model evaluation method that is better than residuals.

+IBM SPSS Statistics, (formerly PASW Statistics 18) is a comprehensive, easy-to-use set of predictive analytic tools for business users, analysts and statistical programmers.
+Random assignment.
 Random assignment or random placement is an experimental technique for assigning subjects to different treatments (or no treatment).

+The distinction between confidence intervals, prediction intervals and tolerance intervals.
 When you fit a parameter to a model, the accuracy or precision can be expressed as a confidence interval, a prediction interval or a tolerance interval.

 The three are quite distinct.
 The discussion below explains the three different intervals for the simple case of fitting a mean to a sample of data (assuming sampling from a Gaussian distribution).
 The same ideas can be applied to intervals for any best-fit parameter determined by regression.
 Confidence intervals tell you about how well you have determined the mean.
 Assume that the data really are randomly sampled from a Gaussian distribution.
 Prediction intervals tell you where you can expect to see the next data point sampled.
 Prediction intervals must account for both the uncertainty in knowing the value of the population mean, plus data scatter.
 Before moving on to tolerance intervals, let's define that word 'expect' used in defining a prediction interval.

 EXCEL 2007: Two-Variable Regression Using Data Analysis Add-in.
 EXCEL 2007: Two-Variable Regression Using Data Analysis Add-in A.